 Second, third, and fourth-generation retinoids are synthetic.
 The second generation includes etretinate and acitretin (mono-aromatics), the third generation includes bexarotene, adapalene and tazarotene (poly-aromatics), and the fourth generation includes Seletinoid G (Beckenbach et al. 2015, Mukherjee et al. 2006).

-Systemic therapies (oral ingestion) include isotretinoin (Accutane) for severe, therapy-refractory forms of acne, alitretinoin for hand-eczema, while etretinate or acitretin are preferred for psoriasis or ichthyosis (Beckenback 2015).
+Systemic therapies (oral ingestion) include isotretinoin (Accutane) for severe, therapy-refractory forms of acne, alitretinoin for hand-eczema, while etretinate or acitretin are preferred for psoriasis or ichthyosis (Beckenbach 2015).
+Rare skin diseases such as Pityriasis rubra pilaris and Darier's disease may also be treated with these prescription retinoids.
+Bexarotene is used for cutaneous T-cell lymphoma (Beckenbach 2015).

 Systemic retinoids may have a very long half-life as they are stored in fat tissue.
-For example, etretinate and acitretin is highly lipophilic and may be detected in the body two years after therapy.
+For example, etretinate and acitretin are highly lipophilic and may be detected in the body two years after therapy.
 Alitretinoin, isotretinoin, and bexarotene may linger in the body for months.

-For Adapalene and Tazorotene, unlike the first generation of retinoids, these polyaromatics have differing affinities for RAR receptor subtypes.
+For Adapalene and Tazarotene, unlike the first generation of retinoids, these polyaromatics have differing affinities for RAR receptor subtypes.
 Hence, they may have value for targeted purposes.
-Adapalene is less irritating than tretinoin and can be prescribed for Acne treatment.
+Adapalene is less irritating than tretinoin and can be prescribed for acne treatment.
 Tazarotene is similarly irritating as tretinoin, but has efficacy in Psoriasis (Leydon et al. 2017, Mukherjee et al. 2006).
 These prescription-only creams may be useful in those with severe acne or psoriasis.

 For retinyl-acetate and retinyl-palmitate (retinyl esters), enzymes required for a first step of cleavage of the ester bond to turn these esters into retinol are present in the skin, but are too slow and inefficient for there to be much meaningful conversion.
 For this reason, these retinoids have not been found to be as effective as retinol (Mukherjee et al. 2006, Sorg et al. 2006, Zasada and Budsisz 2019).